AgentDropoutV2: Optimizing Information Flow in Multi-Agent Systems via Test-Time Rectify-or-Reject Pruning: Appendix

 \subsection{Pseudo Codes}

 Algorithm \ref{alg:rectify_reject} outlines the pseudo-code for our rectify-or-reject pruning.
 During MAS execution, the output of each agent is actively intercepted to undergo the rectification process.
-First, an active indicator set is retrieved based on semantic similarity to serve as a reference for potential error patterns (Lines 6-8).
-A rectifier model then scrutinizes the output against each retrieved indicator, generating diagnostic rationales as feedback whenever a specific constraint is violated (Lines 10-14).
-Subsequently, the algorithm employs a tri-state gating mechanism based on the evaluation results, terminating the iteration if the output passes all checks or if the iteration budget is exhausted (Lines 15-24).
-Upon successful verification, the qualified output is propagated to successor agents (Lines 25-27).
-Finally, if the resulting information flow becomes critically sparse, a global fallback process is triggered to reset the system and re-initialize execution from scratch (Lines 28-31).
+First, a candidate indicator set is retrieved based on semantic similarity to serve as a reference for potential error patterns, and then the rectifier model select the final active indicators from this set (Lines 6-9).
+A rectifier model then scrutinizes the output against each retrieved indicator, generating diagnostic rationales as feedback whenever a specific constraint is violated (Lines 11-15).
+Subsequently, the algorithm employs a tri-state gating mechanism based on the evaluation results, terminating the iteration if the output passes all checks or if the iteration budget is exhausted (Lines 16-26).
+Upon successful verification, the qualified output is propagated to successor agents (Lines 27-29).
+Finally, if the resulting information flow becomes critically sparse, a global fallback process is triggered to reset the system and re-initialize execution from scratch (Lines 31-33).

 The pseudo-code for the Failure-Driven Indicator Pool Construction is outlined in Algorithm \ref{alg:pool_construction}.
 The process begins by iterating through the source dataset to collect execution trajectories where the MAS fails to deliver the correct solution (Lines 3-4).
 Subsequently, a teacher model scrutinizes these failure instances, synthesizing candidate indicators that capture the specific error patterns exhibited by individual agents (Lines 5-6).
 To prevent repository bloating, a redundancy elimination mechanism is applied to each candidate.
 The algorithm first encodes the new indicator into a semantic vector to retrieve the most similar existing constraints (Lines 7-9).
 A deduplication model then verifies the novelty of the candidate, admitting it into the global pool only if it represents a distinct and previously unrecorded error type (Lines 10-12).